 This image database invites research on multiple forms and formats of visualizing the heavens, from deities to demons and from stars to weather phenomena.
 It is designed to facilitate comparative research on processes of knowledge formation and exchange on the heavens in Eurasia and North Africa.
 The collection includes calendars, star constellations, planets, and other heavenly inhabitants or phenomena in anthropomorphic, zoomorphic, diagrammatic, or semiotic formats, as well as theoretical models and a broad range of tables.
-One focus is the emergence, transformation, dissemination, and reinterpretation of the zodiac and its contexts in the form of texts, maps, and imagery on various artefacts.
-We invite research on the materiality of the heavens in different cultures, and on the alleged contexts from which these historical artefacts were created—their “Sitz im Leben.”
+One focus is the emergence, transformation, dissemination, and reinterpretation of the zodiac and its contexts in the form of texts, maps, and imagery on various artifacts.
+We invite research on the materiality of the heavens in different cultures, and on the alleged contexts from which these historical artifacts were created—their “Sitz im Leben.”

 Questions of interest are:

 - What pictorial types were developed in different areas of Eurasia in antiquity?